plfa/plfa.github.io/src/plfa/part2/BigStep.lagda.md

 ## Environments

-To handle variables and function application, there is the choice between using substitution, as in `—→`, or to use an _environment_.
+To handle variables and function applications, there is the choice between using substitution, as in `—→`, or to use an _environment_.
 An environment in call-by-name is a map from variables to closures, that is, to terms paired with their environments.
 We choose to use